Summerdale, Alabama

 Summerdale is a rural town in south-central Baldwin County, Alabama, United States.
 It is the site of the Naval Outlying Landing Field Summerdale.
 At the 2020 census, the population was 1,468.
 It is part of the Daphne-Fairhope-Foley Metropolitan Statistical Area.

 Geography

-Summerdale is located at 30°29'15.468" North, 87°42'4.036" West (30.487630, -87.701121).
 Alabama State Route 59 passes along the west side of the town, leading north 5 mi to Robertsdale and south 6 mi to Foley.

 According to the U.S. Census Bureau, the town has a total area of 25.2 km2, of which 25.1 sqkm is land and 0.1 sqkm, or 0.38%, is water.